 I believe the real motive lies with the difficult condition of being twins.
 Did they not conspire with one another to kill their mother?
 Premeditation is strongly suggested, in the way they acted like they had just stumbled upon their mother’s body, after returning home from school.

 And when they returned home in January, one can only conjecture how great their anger and rage truly was?
-Their free and easy days were gone, and now they were stymied by their mother’s discipline, but they would get her back.
+Their free and easy days were gone, and now they were stymied by Nikki Whitehead’s discipline, but they would get their mother back.

 Jas and Tas v.
 Eric and Lyle Menendez